-Mass transport has been among the hardest-hit sectors by the COVID-19 pandemic.
+Mass transport and mobility in general has been among the hardest-hit sectors by the COVID-19 pandemic.
 As ridership numbers have continued to reduce, many operators in developing and developed countries have had to face an uncertain reality.
 It’s a reality about their viability in the coming days.
 As demonstrated by the pandemic, the right response ought to plan for all contingencies.

 It should, however, not overlook the value brought about by shared transit in terms of economic development.
 Cities worldwide have had no option but to put in place strict measures aimed at guaranteeing safe passage of essential workers since the onset of the pandemic.